-But click the link at the top to hear, for example, Serbian author and later politician Vuk Draskovic warning Europe that it could, if it wished, allow then-united Yugoslavia to become a European Lebanon, disintegrating into civil war.
+Of its time, and going on once we get under way to quote Serbian author and later politician Vuk Draskovic warning Europe that it could, if it wished, allow then-united Yugoslavia to become a European Lebanon, disintegrating into civil war.
 A self-fulfilling prophecy.

 You can also hear Serbian nationalists in Nis, in the south of the country, calling for weapons – “hochemu oruzhiye” – to fight the Albanians they accused of “genocide” against the Serbs in that predominantly ethnic Albanian province of what was then the constituent Yugoslav republic of Serbia.

 It was a prescient feature, recorded on one of my regular visits to Yugoslavia while Diplomatic Correspondent at the World Service, although none of us at the time could have imagined just how terrible the violence would be.

 After all, just four years earlier, I had covered the 1984 Winter Olympics in nearby Sarajevo, a celebration of unity and goodwill, with the British ice-dancers Torville and Dean memorably scoring perfect 8s in their gold-medal winning performance of Bolero.